 Passive Stylus: The Finger’s Digital Twin

-A passive stylus, also known as a capacitive stylus, is the most basic type.
-It’s a simple, non-electronic tool that mimics the electrical charge of your finger.
-The tip, typically made of rubber, conductive foam, or metal, interacts with the screen’s electrostatic field.
+A passive stylus, also known as a capacitive stylus, is a basic, non-electronic tool that mimics the electrical charge of your finger.
+Its tip, typically made of rubber, conductive foam, or metal, interacts with the screen’s electrostatic field.

-How it works: When you touch a passive stylus to a capacitive touchscreen, it simply conducts the electrical charge from your hand to the screen, just like your finger would.
-The screen registers this change in capacitance as a touch.
+How it works: When a passive stylus touches a capacitive touchscreen, it conducts the electrical charge from your hand to the screen, registering a touch.
+The screen interprets this change in capacitance as an input.

-Limitations: The simplicity of a passive stylus comes with some drawbacks for precision work:
+Limitations: The simplicity of a passive stylus presents several drawbacks for precision work:

-- No pressure sensitivity: It can’t detect how hard you’re pressing, so line thickness or opacity can only be adjusted through software.
+- No pressure sensitivity: It cannot detect how hard you press, meaning line thickness or opacity must be adjusted via software.

-- Larger tips: Often, their tips are thicker, which can obscure your view and make fine detail work challenging.
+- Larger tips: Often, their thicker tips can obscure the view, making fine detail work challenging.

-- No palm rejection: The screen can’t distinguish between the stylus and your hand resting on the display, leading to accidental marks.
+- No palm rejection: The screen cannot differentiate between the stylus and your hand, leading to accidental marks.

-Ideal uses: Passive styluses are excellent for basic navigation, tapping on icons, scrolling, and keeping your screen free of smudges and fingerprints.
-They are generally inexpensive and compatible with any touchscreen that responds to a finger touch.
+Ideal uses: Passive styluses are excellent for basic navigation, tapping icons, scrolling, and keeping screens free of smudges.
+They are generally inexpensive and compatible with any touchscreen that responds to finger touch.

 Active Stylus: The Precision Instrument